NishitHada/ZeroCross/README.md

 b. *Game Play-*

-  1. Player1 sends start_game() request to server.
+  1. Player1 sends create_room() request to server.
+The other player joins room using join_room().

   2. A Player makes a move, thereby sending an update() request to server.
+The other player keeps sending game_status() request to server until the game_status changes.

   3. Server updates the board config, and executes check_status().
 If it returns 0/1 then p1/p2 has won the game, if it returns 3 then game has ended in a tie.
 If it returns 2,        the game will continue and board config is refreshed for both players.

-  4. If game ends, there can be a new game on the same room id, or end_game() api can be called.
+  4. If game ends, there can be a new game on the same room id by relpay(), or end_game() api can be called.

 c. *Quit Game-*
 Call end_game api.